Konak, İzmir: Economy and education

 The number of companies registered in Konak district was 58,199 in 2006.
 Exports realized by the district's companies reached 1,824,101,418 the same year.
 26 banks are present across Konak district area and they provide services through 209 branches.
 Roughly 304,000 residential buildings make up Konak's settlement.
 It is notable to observe that, according to the figures provided by the prefecture, residential areas make up only around 10–15 per cent of Konak's urban zone, while a huge proportion of 75–80 per cent is classified as land being used for commercial and/or industrial purposes.

 The literacy rate is close to hundred per cent, a minimal two per cent ratio of illiteracy accounted for principally by new immigrants to the district.
 There are 23 students for each teacher, and 2,085 patients for each doctor in Konak.
 While İzmir's universities mostly have their campuses in other districts of the metropolitan area, these preserve an important presence in Konak through their administrative buildings and depending educational institutions, and some among the higher education establishments of fresher date chose Konak as initial base.
 Konak is also home to a number of deep-rooted high schools well known across Turkey.

-The rural backlands with sparse settlement among the forests considered apart, Konak urban area may roughly be divided into three zones, official or notional, which differ much between each other in terms of their economy and residential patterns.

-Some of these districts are big business centers.

 Business centers

 The district is the home of some large business centers including Heris Tower, Birsel Plaza, Kavala Plaza and Arkas Building.
 Of İzmir largest business plazas, Heris Tower is the largest as of 2004 with 600 people working there.
-Heris Tower was one of the tallest building of Izmir and as of 2014 it was still one of only 9 high-rise buildings in İzmir.
+Heris Tower was one of the tallest building of İzmir and as of 2014 it was still one of only 9 high-rise buildings in İzmir.
 And as of mid 2021 was still the 15th tallest building in İzmir.
 Heris Tower (Heris Kulesi) is a 124 m tall office skyscraper in İzmir, Turkey. in the commercial Akdeniz neighborhood on Şehit Fethi Bey Avenue, the building is the seventh tallest building in İzmir and the 99th tallest building in Turkey.
 Heris Tower was completed in 2001 and was the second tallest building in the city on completion.
 With a blue pyramid at the tip, Heris Tower shares a resemblance with the Mellon Bank Building in Philadelphia, Pennsylvania.